NPSaulo/markdown-site/content/blog/how-to-setup-workos.md

 ---
-title: "How to setup WorkOS"
+title: "How to setup WorkOS with Markdown Sync"
 description: "Step-by-step guide to configure WorkOS AuthKit authentication for your markdown blog dashboard.
 WorkOS is optional and can be enabled in siteConfig.ts."
 date: "2025-12-29"
 slug: "how-to-setup-workos"